 After the successful campaign at Fort Pulaski, he began enlisting Black soldiers in the occupied districts of South Carolina.
-He was ordered to disband the 1st South Carolina (African Descent) but got approval from Congress for his actions.
-Hunter said that: "The persons in these three States — Georgia, Florida and South Carolina — heretofore held as slaves, are therefore declared forever free."
+He was ordered to disband the 1st South Carolina (Black infantry) but got approval from Congress for his actions.
+Hunter said: "The persons in these three States, Georgia, Florida, and South Carolina heretofore held as slaves, are therefore declared forever free."

-President Lincoln ordered Hunter to retract his proclamation and Jefferson Davis and the Confederate Army were furious when they heard of Hunter's actions.
+President Lincoln ordered Hunter to retract his proclamation, and Jefferson Davis and the Confederate Army were furious when they heard of Hunter's actions.
 Hunter also served on the court-martial of Fitz-John Porter and the committee that looked into the raid at Harpers Ferry.
-He escorted the body of Lincoln to Springfield and was invited by President Andrew Johnson to be a member of the nine-man military commission to judge the conspirators who assassinated President Lincoln.
+After Lincoln was assassinated, he escorted his body to Springfield.
+President Andrew Johnson invited him to be a member of the nine-man military commission to judge the conspirators who assassinated President Lincoln.
 The trial began on May 10, 1865.
-Along with Hunter the military commission included generals Lewis Wallace, Robert Foster, August Kautz, Thomas Harris and Alvin Howe.
-Joseph Holt, and John Bingham were the government's chief prosecutors.
+Along with Hunter, the military commission included generals Lewis Wallace, Robert Foster, August Kautz, Thomas Harris, and Alvin Howe.
+Joseph Holt and John Bingham were the government's chief prosecutors.

 Surratt was the first woman in American history to be executed.
 David Hunter died in Washington on February 2, 1886.